prperiscal/spring-projection-resolver/README.md

                 UserBase.class);
 ```

-Projections can also be resolved by his short name.
+Projections can also be resolved by their short name.
 For example, a projection for _User_ called _UserWithGroups_ can be resolved by:

 ```
 final Class<UserWithGroups> targetType = projectionResolver.resolve(User.class, "WithGroups").orElse(